 As a generalisation it can be said that whatever has a price must also have a value, but whatever has value does not necessarily have a price.
 The air we breathe has immense value to everyone, but no price.
 Anything that is abundant and freely available will not have a price except where work is done.
 The fish we take from the sea have a price mainly because of the work done in the catching and processing; it is generally the work that we pay for.5 Thieves may steal a highly valuable ,and well known, painting from a museum but find that, because of its known provenance, it is un-saleable to any reputable dealer; it is in fact priceless.
 Value is determined by necessity or desire for acquisition; price is determined through a transaction.

 A further variation arises where the price is negotiable; the buying and selling of a house is a good example.
-The seller may put his house on the market for a price that is 20% above its valuation.
+The seller may put his house on the market for a price that is 20% above its independent valuation.
 The buyer makes an offer that is at or near the valuation price.
 The negotiation goes back and forth until a price is finally agreed at say 10% above the valuation, which becomes the transaction or selling price.
 Throughout this process, the valuations in the minds of both buyer and seller have been relatively constant; that of the seller below the transaction price, that of the buyer above it.

 The demand (or desire) for something creates value which gives rise to trading with others having different objects of desire with different values.
 The activity of trading establishes price.
 Where land values are concerned, the demand for a particular site gives rise to its value, the price is determined at the point of sale.